55% IndiGo domestic flights delayed as crew call sick on AI recruitment day; DGCA to probe | Business

 - India

-When asked about this matter, DGCA chief Arun Kumar told PTI on Sunday, ''We are looking into this.''
-The phase-2 of Air India's recruitment drive was conducted on Saturday and the majority of IndiGo's cabin crew members who took sick leave went for it, the sources in the industry added.
+When asked about this, Arun Kumar, who heads the aviation regulator DGCA, told PTI on Sunday, ''We are looking into this.''
+The phase-2 of Air India's recruitment drive was conducted on Saturday and a majority of IndiGo's cabin crew members who took sick leave went for it, the sources in the industry sources added.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)